 Sherman - Pegasus Farm Chapter

-Who's the huge Draft cross with the dainty trot?
-Why it's me, Sherman, otherwise known as Twinkle Toes!
-I'm a 15.2 Dun born circa 2001, and I'm just a big ol' puppy dog with dinner platters for feet.
-I started my career on the trails of Kentucky, and I'm enjoying learning English riding here at Pegasus.
+Who’s the huge Draft cross with the dainty trot?
+Why it’s me, Sherman, otherwise known as Twinkle Toes!
+I’m a 15.2 Dun born circa 2001, and like most big guys, I’m just a huge puppy dog.
+I started my career on the trails of Kentucky, and I’m enjoying the switch to English riding here at Pegasus.
 I LOVE people and attention, so this gig is working out just great!

 Violet - Pegasus Farm Chapter

 Hello up there, I’m Violet!
 I’m a sweet little miniature horse, and I spend all my free time with my best friend, Rosie, who also happens to be my mom!
 My Pegasus friends tell me I was born to do this job, and that makes me so happy I could do a backflip!
-I was a petting horse at the Catskills farm where I grew up, and unmounted programs are right up my alley.
-I’m a bit of a peanut, so I'm a favorite for students just learning to work with a horse.
-Mom and I are just the right size to go to off-site locations, so stay tuned for the cuteness to go mobile!
+I was a petting horse at the Catskills farm where I grew up, so the unmounted program is right up my alley.
+My peanut size is kinda hard to resist, so I’m pretty popular with visitors and people who have never met a horse before.
+I’m a pint-sized equine ambassador!